liblaber/voyado-engage-2.0.0-typescript-1.0.0/documentation/services/ContactsService.md

 ## ContactsV_GetContactById

 Get a single contact, using the unique identifier.
-&nbsp;
-&nbsp;The dynamic fields of the response object depend on &nbsp;the current instance configuration.
+The dynamic fields of the response object depend on the current instance configuration.

 - HTTP Method: `GET`
 - Endpoint: `/api/v2/contacts/{contactId}`